fweber144/shinybrms/cran-comments.md

 * checking for future file timestamps ...
 NOTE unable to verify current time

 This NOTE seems to be related to the external resource at <http://worldclockapi.com/> currently not being available.
+On the local systems, I could get rid of this NOTE by setting the environment variable "_R_CHECK_SYSTEM_CLOCK_" to "false".
+On the remote systems (Travis CI), I did not try this approach (since I don't consider the NOTE as being harmful anyway).

 ## Downstream dependencies